 A Fort of Nine Towers

 'To read this book is to understand Afghanistan as it exists today.
 This haunting memoir traces the unimaginable odyssey of one family whose world has collapsed . . .
-Poetic, powerful, and unforgettable.'
-Khaled Hosseini, author of The Kite Runner and A Thousand Splendid Suns.
+Poetic, powerful, and unforgettable.' – Khaled Hosseini, author of The Kite Runner and A Thousand Splendid Suns.

 To read this book is to understand Afghanistan as it exists today.
 This haunting memoir traces the unimaginable odyssey of one family whose world has collapsed.
 But it is also a chilling ground-zero chronicle of the beleaguered nation's darkest hours of the last three decades.
 Poetic, powerful, and unforgettable.